-What’s your state’s favorite Halloween candy?
 This map shows every state decorated for its favorite Halloween candy.
-The folks at Influenster made it by asking people in each state to name their top choice sweet treat.
 Even though Snickers is America’s favorite candy bar overall, it’s the top candy in only a couple of states.
-But since it’s probably 2nd or 3rd place in other states, it still stacks up.
-Another one that shows up a lot is the candy corn.
-That makes sense, since this week Americans will buy and eat 20 million pounds of those funny orange triangles.
+Candy corn is also all over the map, since Americans buy and eat 20 million pounds of those funny orange triangles.
 Of course, out of the 600 million pounds of candy we’ll buy in total, that just sounds like a little snack.

 Wee ones: What shape is the brown and green Milky Way state (Colorado) near the middle?
 How many sides does it have?